CephalofairGames/merc-packs-faq/index.md

 <p><b>Solid Bow (1, bot) - Would I need to be adjacent to the enemy to gain the heal?</b> No; it's "self" or "1 ally adjacent...".</p>

+<p><b>Predator and Prey (9, top) - Does the Great Archinotl get a 100-initiative extra turn in the round it's summoned?</b> No; summons don't get turns during the round in which they are summoned, including extra turns.</p>

 <p><b>What's the timing of the extra Attack 2 I gain from my "-1, Attack 2 Range 5" modifier cards?</b> These attacks are performed immediately after the attack in which you draw them, and after any retaliate you may suffer from it.
 They are considered "added effects" and are thus part of the attack ability you were already performing.
 Because of this, they will retain any bonuses (or penalties) you had for that attack ability (but not any bonuses or penalties you just had for one attack).</p>

 </details>